m-lab/prometheus-bigquery-exporter/README.md

 * There is no limit on the number of labels, but you should respect the prometheus best practices by limiting label value cardinality.

+Duplicate metrics are an error:

+* If the query returns multiple rows that are not distinguished by the set of labels for each row.

 ## Example Query